 Dr. Lindsey is a graduate of The University of Southern Mississippi with a Doctorate of Musical Arts in Conducting Performance and Pedagogy, where she studied under Dr. Gregory Fuller.
 She received her Master of Music in Conducting degree from Illinois State University, studying conducting with Mr. Bret Peppo, and her Bachelor of Arts degree in Music Education from Alderson Broaddus University.

 Dr. Lindsey taught middle school in Danville, Illinois, before pursuing a career in higher education.
-She has been on faculty for The University of Southern Mississippi in Hattiesburg, Mississippi and Mount Marty College in Yankton, South Dakota.
-Dr. Lindsey has adjudicated choral events in West Virginia, Illinois, South Dakota, Mississippi, Nebraska, and Alabama.
-She has also conducted choral festivals in Virginia, Maryland, Mississippi and Alabama.
-She directs choral ensembles from large to small, from early music to vocal jazz.
-She has taken ensembles on tour around the U.S. and in Italy.
-Dr. Lindsey is an active member of the American Choral Directors Association.
+She has been on faculty for The University of Southern Mississippi and at Mount Marty College in Yankton, South Dakota; adjudicated choral events in West Virginia, Illinois, South Dakota, Mississippi, Nebraska, and Alabama; and conducted choral festivals in Virginia, Maryland, Mississippi and Alabama.
+She directs choral ensembles from large to small, presenting a variety of repertoire from early music to vocal jazz.
+Dr. Lindsey has led groups on tour throughout Austria and the Czech Republic, and her ensembles have toured extensively throughout the U.S. and on European trips to Italy.

 Dr. Lindsey is founder of the Appalachian Choral Invitational for high school singers, and hosts a rehearsal day to help high school singers prepare for annual auditions for WVACDA Chamber Choir.
 She is an active member of the American Choral Directors Association.
 Dr. Lindsey is a committed musician and professor who seeks leadership opportunities and creative learning environments for all of her students.